melodyyangaws/sql-based-etl/README.md

 6. Examine the auto-scaling and multiAZs

 ```
 # watch the number of EC2 instances.
-The job requests 5 exectuors with 5 new Spot instances.
+The job requests 5 executors with 5 new Spot instances.
 The auto-scaling will be triggered across multiple zones and different instance types.
 $ kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone
 $ kubectl get pod -n spark
 ```